AliBayatMokhtari/mnist-tinygrad/README.md

   - Clone this repository.
   - `cd` to `./mnist-tinygrad`.
-  - Create a virutuale enviroment using `python3 -m venv env`.
+  - Create a virutuale environment using `python3 -m venv env`.
-  - Activate enviroment using `source ./env/bin/activate` (it's for Linux and Mac, use `.\env\Scripts\activate` for Windows).
+  - Activate environment using `source ./env/bin/activate` (it's for Linux and Mac, use `.\env\Scripts\activate` for Windows).
-  - Run `which python` to make sure that your python interpreter comes from your virtual enviroment.
+  - Run `which python` to make sure that your python interpreter comes from your virtual environment.
 Use `where python` for Windows.
   - Install Tinygrad with the offical documentation ([link](https://github.com/tinygrad/tinygrad#installation)).

 # Usage